 Roadside Grave Of A Man Killed By A Tree

 Grimm's tombstone is so old that its inscriptions were re-chiseled at some long-ago date, and now even those re-chiselings are almost worn away by time.
-The extra effort suggests that someone felt that it was important to remember Grimm's grim fate, as is the fact that the grave is protected by upright limestone slabs, loosely bolted together with rusted bars, forming a box.
+The extra effort suggests that someone felt that it was important to remember Grimm's grim fate, which is also apparent in the upright limestone slabs, loosely bolted together with rusted bars, that form a protective box around the grave.

 To ensure that no tree will ever fall on John Grimm again?